Fluctuation-dissipation relation in a non-equilibrium quantum fluid

-We are interested in the correlation functions for the temperature $T$ and the component $u_{\perp} \equiv \hat{\bm k}_{\perp}\cdot{\bm u}_{\perp}$ of the fluid shear velocity ${\bm u}_{\perp}$.
-In what follows we first state our results and then comment on their derivations.
-A full account of the derivations will be given elsewhere \cite{us_tbp}.
+We are interested in the correlation functions for the temperature $T$ and the component $u_{\perp} \equiv \hat{\bm k}_{\perp}\cdot{\bm u}_{\perp}$ of the fluid shear velocity ${\bm u}_{\perp}$. {The nature of the latter changes from diffusive to propagating as one goes from the hydrodynamic regime to the collisionless one.
+In the latter a hydrodynamic description no longer applies and one has to work with a quantum kinetic theory.} In what follows we first state our results and then comment on their derivations. {For details see the Supplemental Material \cite{SM_footnote}.}